rjrockzz/sensor-data-correlation/README.md

 The dataset for the following problem can be downloaded from [here](https://archive.ics.uci.edu/ml/machine-learning-databases/00240/UCI%20HAR%20Dataset.zip#)
 <br>
-The experiments have been carried out with a group of 30 volunteers.<br><br>
+The experiments have been carried out with a group of 30 volunteers.The following activites were classsified.<br><br>
 **Activities**
 * Walking
 * Walking Upstairs